nix-enthusiast/unildd/README.md

   `cp header/unildd.h /my/amazing/project/`

 ### License
-This library is licensed with [BSD-3 Clause License](https://choosealicense.com/licenses/bsd-3-clause/)
+This library is licensed under [BSD-3 Clause License](https://choosealicense.com/licenses/bsd-3-clause/)

 The resources used to make this library are cited as comments in the respective source files which they were used.